 You can access the files stored in your OneDrive space directly from a web browser or, if you are using Windows, directly from the operating system.
 Other means of accessing your OneDrive files include apps for Windows, Xbox, Mac OS, iOS, and Android.

 Historical note: Until January 2014, OneDrive used to be named SkyDrive.
 Before that, just until the launch of Windows 8, it was named Windows Live SkyDrive.
 More information on the history of this service and its previous names can be found on Wikipedia: OneDrive History.

 What does OneDrive offer in terms of storage space?

 When we published this article, OneDrive offered 5 GB of storage space for free.
 Older users of the service were able to claim 15 or even 25 GB of free space.
 There are a few ways in which you can add more free space to your OneDrive.
 For instance, if you recommend this service to your friends, you can earn up to 10 GB of free OneDrive storage.
 You can find other ways to increase the free storage space, in this guide: 6 ways to add more storage space to your OneDrive.

 You can host any types of files on OneDrive, as long they are not bigger than 15 GB each.
 This file size restriction is true regardless of the way you choose to upload your files.

 If you need additional space, OneDrive offers a few storage plans which you can purchase for a monthly fee:

-- OneDrive + Office 365 Personal for 5 users - 1TB for $9.99/month.
-This plan includes a full licence for Office 365, which can be installed and used by up to 5 users at the same time.
+- OneDrive + Office 365 Home for 6 users - 6TB (1TB per user) for $99.99/year or $9.99/month.
+This plan includes a full license of Office 365, which can be installed and used by up to 6 users at the same time.